Once Upon A Deadpool's post-credits Stan Lee tribute

 What happens: One of the first teasers for Deadpool 2 had a Stan Lee cameo that wasn't in the original theatrical release or this version of the movie.
 We see some charming outtakes from the teaser of Stan Lee trying different versions of the line that eventually made the first version, like "Wow it's Ryan Gosling!" and "Isn't your suit supposed to be green?"

-To be sure, Stan Lee did not create Deadpool -- Rob Liefeld did -- but he did create the X-Men, whom Deadpool was birthed from.
-(There's also a Stan Lee tribute in the new Spider-Man: Into the Spider-Verse film out this week.)
+To be sure, Lee didn't create Deadpool -- Rob Liefeld did -- but he did create the X-Men, whom Deadpool was eventually birthed from.
+(There's also a tribute to Lee in the new Spider-Man: Into the Spider-Verse film out this week.)

 Deadpool 2's post-credit(s) scenes, explained: Each one is wonderful.
 Spoilers ahead.